andrewhao/stoplight/README.md

-# rxlocation
+# Stopsign
-GPX location library implemented with FRP concepts

-Given a stream of location change events that fluctuate over time, return a stream of instantaneous velocities, and return another stream of zero velocity, and return another stream of "stop" and "start" events.
+Given a range of GPX data from a GPS device, return a list of coordinates that the user is stopped at and for how long.

+This type of data is useful for determining a person's longest stops at which intersections - giving a cyclist a good idea of which stoplights to watch out for.

+## Usage

+    $ node runner.js